pmahnke/mahnke-cocktails/recipe_processed/chrysanthemum.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Stirred"
+      "text": "Method: Stirred"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Julep Strain"
+      "text": "Pour: Julep Strain"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Coupe"
+      "text": "Glassware: Coupe"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Orange Peel"
+      "text": "Garnish: Orange Peel"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Place the swath of orange peel in the mixing glass and stir it with the cocktail.
+      "text": "Special Prep: Place the swath of orange peel in the mixing glass and stir it with the cocktail.
 This is called a regal stir, similar to the regal shake.
 Expressed orange oil over the top of the cocktail."
     }
     ],
   "recipeYield": "1 cocktail",